-- To ensure real community buy-in, local residents are engaged at all phases of the planning, implementation and ongoing maintenance process. - Local residents are taught the skills necessary to assess, plan, design, build and maintain their neighborhood parks. - To keep costs down, communities select from pre-designed components; stages, benches, veggie gardens for simple installation.
-No expensive or specialized inground features or construction is used. - Once selected, all of the essentials are loaded on a truck and delivered to the site where community volunteers build their park barn-raising style. - Success is contagious and PiaT will establish a collaborative of park-building veterans willing to play it forward with those just beginning their park journey. - All content and designs are open source and is available on Jefferson's website.
+- To ensure real community buy-in, local residents are engaged at all phases of the planning, implementation and ongoing maintenance process. - Local residents are taught the skills necessary to assess, plan, design, build and maintain their neighborhood parks. - PiaT will engage young people craving challenges to overcome and an opportunity to direct their energies in a more positive direction. - To keep costs down, communities select their desired off-the-shelf components chess tables, grilling areas, picnic tables, trees, flower beds, pathways for walking, playhouses, stages, a covered pavilion, logs to climb on, etc. for simple installation.
+No expensive or specialized in-ground features or construction is used. - Once selected, all of the essentials are loaded on a truck and delivered to the site where community volunteers build their park barn-raising style. - Success is contagious and PiaT will establish a collaborative of park-building veterans willing to play it forward with those just beginning their park journey. - All content and designs are open source and will be available on our online site.